Claire-Fisher/colour-theory-ms1/README.md

 - As a user, I want to access additional media content.
 - As a user, I want to have a positive emotional experience.
 - As a user, I want to use the site as a teaching tool across multiple devices.
-- As a colourblind user, I want to learn more about colours I see differently from others.
+- As a colour blind user, I want to learn more about colours I see differently from others.

 ### Site Objectives